gvwilson/sensibleadventures/bookster/new.md

 *By the time he could stand he had learned how to say, "Thank you," in Gandan-o, and a great many other things as well.
-They sat for hours on the wodden deck behind the small house the town had loaned him, looking down the steep, twist-back street to the world passing slowly below.
+They sat for hours on the wooden deck behind the small house the town had loaned him, looking down the steep, twist-back street to the world passing slowly below.
 Coriandel was three hundred gallops behind them.
 The desert had given way to chaparral, which was itself turning into the forest